Bomb destroys Kenya police car in refugee camp

 Somalia's al Shabaab militants have vowed to bring the "flames of war" across the frontier in retaliation.
 Security experts have also voiced concerns the rebels would increasingly turn to softer targets, such as tourists and aid workers.

-Another Kenyan police truck escorting U.N. vehicles hit a landmine in the same area earlier this month, but the explosive failed to detonate.
+Another Kenyan police truck escorting U.N. vehicles hit a land mine in the same area earlier this month, but the explosive failed to detonate.
+[ID:nL6E7M50PS]

 (Additional reporting and writing by Richard Lough in Nairobi; editing by Matthew Jones)